Scifabric/pybossa/CONTRIBUTING.md

 You will be prompted to provide identifying information and to show your consent.

-Once we have received your consent, we will send you back the agreement via e-mail, and from that moment you will be able to start contributing the project normally.
+Once we have received your consent, we will send you back the agreement via e-mail, and from that moment you will be able to start contributing to the project normally.
 Welcome to the community!

-If you have any doubts, do not hesitate and contact us here: <info AT pybossa.com>.
+If you have any doubts, do not hesitate and contact us here: *info AT pybossa.com*.
 We will be happy to answer all your questions.

 If You do not own the Copyright in the entire work of authorship If this is your case, you will need to contact all the other authors, and get their signed permission in order to contribute to the project.